The Killing Jar (2010 film): Plot

 Disgusted, the gunman kills Greene for not giving enough information and reasons that one of the people in the diner must be the hit man.
 Noreen begs him to let them go, but the gunman says that he intends to see the situation through.
 He also tells her he uses extreme methods to extract information from certain people.

 The gunman immediately discounts Noreen and the young couple.
 He first interrogates Hank, who, after being shot in the leg, reveals that he is an ex-soldier who is cheating on his wife.
-After being shot, he admits that he has sex with women and men at truck stops, gas stations, and bathrooms.
+After being shot, he admits that he has sex with men at truck stops, gas stations, and bathrooms.
 Satisfied that Hank has held nothing back, the gunman kills him.

 He then handcuffs and interrogates John, who quickly gives up his pretense of being a salesman.
 John matter-of-factly recounts killing the family but rejects comparisons between himself and the gunman, whom he calls insane, and that John tells the gunman he was at the wrong place at the wrong time when Lonnie started harassing him for information.
 The gunman threatens to torture John, but John coolly laughs it off as pointless, as he will not reveal any details about his employers except that they are powerful and well-connected.

 John turns around his interrogation, and the gunman reveals that he is also ex-military, forced out because of mental instability and jailed for two years.
 With the situation now reversed, the gunman unsuccessfully attempts to bargain with John.
 Convinced that whatever he does will result in him being marked for death by the organization, and knowing he will never stop running or hiding, the gunman panics and kills the young couple.
 As the gunman prepares to kill John, Noreen lunges at him with a knife and slashes his throat.
 John gratefully asks her to free him, but when she hesitates, he again drops his friendly demeanor and tries to cruelly bully her into surrendering.
 Noreen admits that she has trouble standing up for herself and that she is afraid of change but surprises him by instead shooting him with the last round in the pistol.
 Rather than call the police, she plays music on the Jukebox, takes the money and walks out of the diner.